vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 In fashioning these divine forms, the worshiper articulates through his  actions a highly concentrated, differentiated, organized theophany of Siva.
 Together the divine throne and the body of mantras embody the entire man ifest cosmos and the multiple aspects through which Siva pervades and ani mates it, compressed as it were onto the physical substratum of pedestal and  linga.

-A ritually constructed body encompassing within its parts the entire dif ferentiated cosmos, of course, hearkens back in India to the Vedic Puru§a,  the cosmic Being whose primordial dismemberment in sacrifice emanated  all the multifarious phenomena of the world.
-Saiva puranas repeatedly assert  that Siva is that Purusa, that he has usurped—or rather, has always held—the  totalizing role that the Vedic texts claim variously for Purusa, Prajapati, and  Brahman.
-It is no accident, therefore, that this Puru§a is ritually put back  together again, daily, in Saiva p«/a.18 Only such a comprehensive, divine  form can serve as the appropriate support of Siva's special presence during  daily worship.
+A ritually constructed body encompassing within its parts the entire dif ferentiated cosmos, of course, hearkens back in India to the Vedic Puru§a,  the cosmic Being whose primordial dismemberment in sacrifice emanated  all the multifarious phenomena of the world. Śaiva puranas repeatedly assert  that Siva is that Purusa, that he has usurped—or rather, has always held—the  totalizing role that the Vedic texts claim variously for Purusa, Prajapati, and  Brahman.
+It is no accident, therefore, that this Puru§a is ritually put back  together again, daily, in Śaiva p«/a.18 Only such a comprehensive, divine  form can serve as the appropriate support of Siva's special presence during  daily worship.

 The Divine Throne